-We love the Instant pot here at Days In Bed and have some great Instant pot recipes you may just love!
+We love the Instant pot here at The Instant Pot Table and have some great Instant pot recipes you may just love!

 When whipping up home cooked meals, choosing healthier cooking options like grilling, baking and broiling.
 The lesser the culinary effort you put in, the more will be the nutritive value of your food.